 It can be hard to tell whether you're having symptoms in one eye only.
 That's because the flashing lights or blindness may be on one side of your vision but actually involve both eyes.
 If you're not sure, cover one eye and then the other.

-Headache that lasts from four to 72 hours.
-The headache tends to:
+A headache that lasts from 4 to 72 hours.
+It tends to:

 Other symptoms include:

-Experts aren't sure what causes ocular migraines.
-Some feel that the problem is related to:
+Experts aren't sure what causes ocular migraine.
+Some feel that the problem is linked to:

-Spasms in blood vessels in the retina.
-That's the delicate lining in the back of the eye.
+- Spasms in blood vessels in the retina, the lining in the back of the eye

-People who have these migraines may have a higher risk of developing permanent vision loss in one eye.
-Experts don't know if preventive treatments for migraines -- such as tricyclic antidepressants or anti-seizure medications -- can help prevent permanent vision loss.
-However, it's wise to talk to your doctor about your symptoms.
+It's rare, but people who have these types of migraine may have a higher risk of permanent vision loss in one eye.
+Experts don't know if medications that prevent migraines -- such as tricyclic antidepressants or anti-seizure medications -- can help prevent that vision loss.
+But if you have ocular migraine, even if they go away on their own, it's a good idea to talk to your doctor about your symptoms.

-To diagnose ocular migraine, your doctor will ask you about your symptoms and examine your eyes.
-The doctor will try to rule out other problems that could be causing similar effects.
-These include:
+Your doctor will ask you about your symptoms and examine your eyes.
+He'll try to rule out other conditions that could cause similar problems, such as:

-Amaurosis fugax.
-This is temporary blindness due to lack of blood flow to the eye.
-The symptoms can be due to a blockage in an artery leading to the eye.
+- Amaurosis fugax, temporary blindness due to a lack of blood flow to the eye.
+It can happen because of a blockage in an artery that leads to the eye.

-Spasms in the artery that supplies the retina with blood.
+- Spasms in the artery that brings blood to the retina

-Giant cell arteritis.
-This causes inflammation in blood vessels.
+- Giant cell arteritis, a problem that causes inflammation in blood vessels.
 It can lead to vision problems and blindness.